Agriculture and horticulture

 Abstract

-Background and objectives: The use of chemical fertilizers to produce high-yield crops in the shortest possible time has raised public concern about the sustainability, safety, and security of food.
-Therefore, alternatives such as biofertilizers are needed to ensure food safety and security.
-Biofertilizers ...
+Background and objectives: The use of chemical fertilizers to produce high-yield crops in the shortest possible time has raised public concerns regarding food sustainability, safety, and security.
+Consequently, alternatives such as biofertilizers are necessary to ensure food safety and sustainability. ...

 Read More